Can I wear my glasses while playing sport?

 For the most part, you should not wear glasses for contact sports.
 For sports such as rugby, soccer and hockey, there are simply too many opportunities for the glasses to come off and break.
 You will need to speak to your optometrist if you need vision correction for game play, as the best solution may require contact lenses.The majority of sports are fine to wear glasses however.
 This includes activities such as squash, tennis, cycling and golf.
 In these sports, the nature of the game allows you to safely wear glasses and enjoy the benefits of corrective eyewear.

 There are a few things to remember if you choose to wear glasses during physical exercise.
 One of the main things is to ensure you tell your optometrist of your plans.
-He or she will be able to fit you with a pair of glasses that use durable, unbreakable polycarbonate for the lens.
+They or she will be able to fit you with a pair of glasses that use durable, unbreakable polycarbonate for the lens.
 This means that even if you do accidentally knock the glasses off or have a mishap, they are much less likely to incur damage.

 The frame of the glasses is important too.
 Normal prescription glasses are made for daily wear in the office and in usual activities, and are suited best to very low activity levels as they are made to sit correctly.
 Normal frames are also usually chosen for how they look - not how they perform under impact.
 For this reason, you will also need to ensure your frames for sports glasses are just as durable as the lenses.